Wealdstone F.C.: Title win and the National League (2019–present)

+On 18 January 2024, Maynard and Saunders left their roles at Wealdstone to join League Two side Notts County.
+Eight days later, then St. Albans City manager David Noble was named as Maynard's successor.
+His tenure saw only 2 league wins in 15 games, leaving the club in 20th and only above the relegation zone on goal difference.
+73 days after his appointment, Noble was relieved of his duties after a 4–0 loss away to relegation rivals Boreham Wood.
+First team coach Sam Cox took charge for the remainder of the season.
+He guided the team to 3 wins from their last 5 games, finishing in 16th and 4 points clear of Boreham Wood in 21st.

+In May 2024, former Walsall and Shrewsbury boss Matt Taylor was announced as manager.
+This was coupled with the news that the club would transition to a hybrid training model for the 2024–25 season.
+On 2 November 2024, Wealdstone made the FA Cup second round for the first time since 1983–84, after beating League Two side Grimsby Town 1–0.
+They were drawn against League One side Wycombe Wanderers but lost 2–0 in front of a record crowd of 3,534 at Grosvenor Vale.
+In January 2025, with the club sat 21st in the league, Taylor left to join Solihull Moors.
+Neil Gibson was appointed as his replacement four days later.
+Wealdstone began the final day of the season in the relegation zone, however a 3–1 win over FC Halifax Town, combined with Dagenham & Redbridge only drawing with Solihull Moors, saw the club stay up by a point.
+Gibson subsequently departed by mutual consent.

+In June 2025, Sam Cox was reappointed as manager on a permanent basis.

 Club crest

 The club's crest first appeared on team shirts in the 1960s.
 It contains four quarters representing the traditional colours of the club (royal blue and white); the "Three Lions" representing England; a football representing the club's sport; and the emblem of Middlesex, the historic county of the London Borough of Harrow where the club is from.

 Rivalry

 Wealdstone's main rivals are often considered to be Barnet.
 The clubs were both founding members of the Alliance Premier League and played each other regularly throughout the 1980s, although games were rarely played after that with the clubs being in different divisions.
-The rivalry came back to prominence when Barnet moved into The Hive Stadium which was initially meant for Wealdstone.
-The two clubs do now play in the same division.
+The rivalry came back to prominence when Barnet moved into The Hive Stadium which was originally intended for Wealdstone.
+With the two clubs playing in the same division (until the 25/26 season), the rivalry has become heightened after ex-Stones manager Dean Brennan joined Barnet, originally as Director of Football before becoming manager in late 2021.
 Other rivals have included Harrow Borough (with whom the "Harrow Derby" is contested), Enfield, and Hendon, with Wealdstone beating the latter in the 1966 Amateur Cup final.